trialsid/OMR-codex-test-2/README.md

 Returns anchor center points for image-based detection.

 **`generate_all_bubble_coordinates(geometry, bubble_layout, sheet)`**
+Uses iterative column allocation to generate all bubble coordinates.
+The algorithm:
+1. Simulates each column to determine actual width needed based on question options
+2. Checks if the column fits in available horizontal space
+3. Generates bubble coordinates only for columns that fit
+4. Automatically handles transitions between different option counts with dynamic headers

-Yields every bubble's page coordinate as a `BubbleCoordinate` object, consumed by both:
+Returns every bubble's page coordinate as a `BubbleCoordinate` object, consumed by both:
 - PDF renderer to draw circles
 - Processor to sample pixel values